 Q100385: Callbacks and event handlers in Katana

-This article explains how to register a callback or event handler in Katana, as well as where to find information about the available callback and event types, and the expected input arguments for their callback functions.
+This article explains how to register callbacks or event handlers in Katana, and gives details about where to find information about the available callback and event types and expected input arguments for their callback functions.

 Documentation for callbacks and events can also be found in the Katana Developer Guide.
 The article below gives some practical examples for how they are implemented.